kevinwshin/French-House-Manual/README.md

 2. Plan out and carry out at least one major educational event per semester.
 3. Organize and oversee all parties and events held by the house.
 Work with the Labor Czar or Party Proposer in order to ensure that Party Labor is adequately and promptly completed.
 4. Survey the house at the start of each semester and find out what types of events they will be interested in during the session - work to get these things done and scheduled quickly!
 5. Education has a budget of $50 per month for events.
-Anything in excess must be voted on at a house meeting.
+Anything in excess must be voted on at a House Meeting.

 ### Historian (1 hour)
 House Historian is in charge of keeping both a photographic and historical record of house events and the house at large.